mfs409/jetlag/src/overview/the_builder.md

 detail.

 What is much more interesting is how the world relates to our `Config` object.
-The Config object asked for a screen that was 1600x900 meters, with a pixel-to-meter ratio of 100.
-It also asked to adapt to the screen size.
+The Config object asked for a screen that was 16x9 meters.
+JetLag is figuring out how large it can stretch the world, so that nothing is distorted but the world is as big as possible.
 If you resize your browser and refresh, you'll see that the game resizes, so it is always going to be in a 16x9 ratio (with black bars on the left/right or top/bottom, as necessary).
-No matter what size your browser window, the game will be scaled so that it shows a simulated world that is 16x9 meters.
+No matter what size your browser window, when you refresh the game will be scaled so that it shows a simulated world that is 16x9 meters.

 ### The Hero